MauritsWilke/HyAPI/meta/Formatting-Guide.md

         -   If you want to really make it perfect:
             -   Put objects and arrays on the bottom
-            -   Sort them on alphabetical order
+            -   Sort them in alphabetical order

     </br>